Iori Yagami: In The King of Fighters series

 Iori is a violent, sadistic person who suffers from trauma because of his clan's past.
 In ancient times, the Yagami clan was known as the Yasakani who, With the help of the Yata and Kusanagi clans, sealed the snake demon Orochi.
 As time passed, the Yasakani clan grew tired of living in the shadow of the Kusanagi and made a blood pact with Orochi that gave them greater powers but cursed the clan and its descendants forever.
 They renamed their clan the Yagami and set out to destroy the Kusanagi with their new powers.
-The curse also causes each heir to die young and each mother to die in childbirth.
-Iori becomes obsessed with killing his heir Kyo, disregarding their clans' past.
-This sometimes results in Iori helping Kyo to defeat his enemies and to finish their battles.

 Iori Yagami first appeared in The King of Fighters '95, in which he enters an annual tournament as the leader of the Rival Team with Billy Kane and Eiji Kisaragi.
 After the team fails to defeat Kyo's team, Iori betrays his teammates.
 In the next video game, Iori teams up with two women, Vice and Mature, servants of the Orochi demon.
-During the '96 competition, Iori meets Chizuru Kagura, the heir of the Yata clan who wants to gather Kyo and Iori on her team to seal Orochi.
-They defeat the Orochi follower Goenitz but neither Iori nor Kyo agree with the idea.
-When Iori leaves with his teammates, he cannot control his surge of Orochi power, resulting in their deaths.
-Iori continues to suffer from multiple outbreaks; during The King of Fighters '97 he attacks other team members and appears as a sub-boss character in the game, depending on the characters the player uses.
-He later joins Chizuru and Kyo to confront and seal Orochi.
+During the '96 competition, Iori meets Chizuru Kagura, the heir of the Yata clan gathers Kyo and Iori who defeat the Orochi servant Goenitz.
+In the aftermath, Iori loses control of his curse, resulting into him killing Vice and Mature.
+Iori continues to suffer from multiple outbreaks; during The King of Fighters '97 he attacks other team members and appears as a sub-boss character in the game.
+He later joins Chizuru and Kyo to confront and seal the revived Orochi.